|Nutritional Guidelines (per serving)|

 How Strong Is a Coco Light Martini?

-Like many flavored vodkas, Cîroc Coconut is bottled at 70 proof, which is lighter than the typical vodka.
-Since it is the only alcohol in the recipe, you can expect it to have a low alcohol content.
-It should fall somewhere in the 11 percent ABV (22 proof) range.
+Most flavored vodkas are 70 proof, which is a little lighter than standard vodka.
+Since it is the only alcohol in the recipe, you can expect it to have a low alcohol content and fall somewhere in the 11 percent ABV (22 proof) range.
 That makes this one of the lowest-proof martinis you can mix up and more along the lines of a vodka tonic.